When getting to grips with ISO standards for the first time, you will notice that they are structured in clauses, a bit like a contract.

 In Summary

-Clause 4 is an important part of the standard and feeds into a number of other clauses, so getting it right will have an impact further down the implementation journey.
+Clause 4 is an important part of the standard and feeds into several other clauses, so getting it right will have an impact further down the implementation journey.

-It sets the background to the reason the organization wants to implement the management system and identifies, right at the start, those requirements and needs from parties inside and outside of the organization that can have an impact upon or be impacted by the management system.
+It sets the background to the reason the organisation wants to implement the management system and identifies, right at the start, those requirements and needs from parties inside and outside of the organisation that can have an impact upon or be impacted by the management system.

-It helps you identify the areas of the organization that are going to be included within the scope of the management system.
-From this, it drives you to identify the processes within those areas that are critical to the organization.
+It helps you identify the areas of the organisation that are going to be included within the scope of the management system.
+From this, it drives you to identify the processes within those areas that are critical to the organisation.
 From this, you can put in place the documentation that supports those processes and ensures that they are being followed properly.